-Join John Ullmen for an in-depth discussion in this video Becoming a better listener, part of Communication Fundamentals.
+Join John Ullmen for an in-depth discussion in this video Becoming a better listener, part of Communication Foundations.

 Lynda.com is a PMI Registered Education Provider.
 This course qualifies for professional development units (PDUs).
 To view the activity and PDU details for this course, click here.